bolt/bolt/README.md

 Bolt
 ====

-Sophisticated, lightweight & simple CMS, homepage: [Bolt.cm](http://bolt.cm)
+Sophisticated, lightweight & simple CMS.
+Homepage: [Bolt.cm](http://bolt.cm)

 Bolt is a tool for Content Management, which strives to be as simple and straightforward as possible.
 It is quick to set up, easy to configure, uses elegant templates, and above